akelstrom/fridge-friend/README.md

 * Stefanie Tinsley
 * Joshua Beedle
 ## Credits
-Special thanks to our awesome TAs and tutors, name, name, name, etc.
+Special thanks to our awesome TAs, Andy Durette, Symone Varnado, Nate Sopko, Chris Hackett, or instructor Chase Clettenberg, and tutor, Jon Jackson!
 ## Questions
 If you have any additional questions please reach us through email or GitHub.